History, tourist information, and nearby accommodation

-The church is a superb 14th century building, full of historic and architectural interest.
+The church is a superb 14th-century building, full of historic and architectural interest.
 It is quite splendid, a testament to the wealth of the local weavers who built it.
 There is a lovely painted medieval rood screen which is rightly famous, though the vivid painting has been retouched.
-The Worstead wol production and weaving was so important that in 1497 the House of Lords passed the Taking of Apprentices for Worsteads in the County of Norfolk Act, to regulate the trade.
+The Worstead wool production and weaving were so important that in 1497 the House of Lords passed the Taking of Apprentices for Worsteads in the County of Norfolk Act, to regulate the trade.
 The act is the oldest kept in the House of Lords Record Office.

 What to See

 We've mentioned the church already, but there are a wealth of historic buildings surrounding the churchyard.
 The parish council has published a very useful Heritage Trail leaflet, available locally, and the leaflet information is reproduced on a sign just outside the churchyard.

 To the north of the church is the Manor House, which began as a 14th-century hall.
 The east range has a frontage from 1690 but that just hides the ancient timbers behind.
 The upper floor is a weaving loft added in the 15th century.

 Across from the Manor House is Geoffrey the Dyer House, named for Geoffrey Litster, a cloth dyer, who led the Peasant's Revolt of 1381 in North Norfolk.
 The Revolt was a mass movement of the lower classes who complained about low wages and mistreatment by their lords.
 Thousands of men and women marched on London, where they were fobbed off by the boy-king Richard II.